Change a Kiddo’s Christmas w/ Operation Christmas Child

 Buy kids toothbrushes at Target

 Starting at just a couple of bucks, you can scoop up some much-needed essentials like a toothbrush.
-Kids are always in need of small items that make a big difference in order to contribute to good general hygiene, so don’t forget to throw in these must-haves.
+Kids are always in need of small hygiene items, so don’t forget to throw in these must-haves.

 Crayola Oval Paints